 “The fact that IFFA has chosen to make alternative proteins a key part of their agenda demonstrates the growing importance of the plant-based and cultivated meat sector.
 We are excited to be partnering with IFFA and supporting the conventional meat industry in developing delicious and sustainable products.”

-The nutrition organization ProVeg International will present itself at IFFA with a booth in Hall 11.1.
-ProVeg is also organizing the "New Food Insights - presented by Vemag" conference, which will address current topics from the world of alternative proteins.
+The nutrition organization ProVeg International presented itself at IFFA with a booth in Hall 11.1.
+ProVeg was also organizing the "New Food Insights - presented by Vemag" conference, which will address current topics from the world of alternative proteins.
 In the presentations and discussions on May 16 and 17, visitors will learn more about market introduction, market potential, hybrid products, texture, use of by-products, state of the art and innovation in ingredients.
-The program includes a live tasting of cultured meat, co-hosted with startup Mea Tech, on May 16.More about the conference "New Food Insights"

 "It's really incredible that for the first time IFFA will include alternative proteins - this is an exciting year to be involved in the trade fair and really highlights the shift and transformation in the meat industry!
 As well as the cultured meat tasting, we have put together a comprehensive programme of talks that should answer many of the questions that meat producers have about breaking into the alternative protein market.“